-Note that most of these summer-flowering bulbs are “tender” and can not bear frost.
+Note that most of these summer-flowering bulbs are “tender” and can not bear frost come fall.
 So, if you live in colder climates, they need to be dug up and stored until spring.
 If this is too much trouble, treat them as annuals and do not expect them to come back (if they do, bonus!).

 How to store?
-Once the frost has killed the foliage, just remove the foliage and dig them up.
+Once the frost has killed the foliage (but before the ground is frozen), just remove the foliage and dig them up.
 Shake off excess soil and let dry for a couple days.
 Then store in sawdust or dry peat moss in boxes, not plastic bags.
 Place in a storage area that is dry and about 45 degrees F. Do not allow to freeze.
 If plants are in pots, merely cut the frosted foliage off and place pots in a non-freezing but cool location.
 You shouldn’t need to water until next spring.

 Looking for fall bulbs such as daffodils and tulips?
 See our chart on fall-planted bulbs which bring spring flowers.